 Technology is changing at a rapid rate.
 The days where you will commute to work to sit in front of one device from your office will potentially soon come to an end.
-Users can now work and access their data from anywhere in the world and instead of just one device (a computer) users have multiple devices. (mobile phones and tablets).
-Because of the shifting security threats that come with these new technologies and the growing demands of both businesses and end users, different security paradigms are constantly evolving.
+Users can now work and access their data from anywhere in the world and instead of just one device (a computer), users have multiple devices. (mobile phones and tablets).
+Because of the shifting security threats that come with these new technologies and the growing demands of both businesses and end-users, different security paradigms are constantly evolving.
 It is becoming increasingly harder to ensure these users and their data are protected and secure.
-Zero Trust architecture is here to focus in on and solves these issues.
+Zero Trust architecture security model is here to focus on and solves these issues.

 Introducing Zero Trust Architecture

-Zero Trust architecture takes a different take on security and revolve around a more strict concept of “never trust, always verify.”
+Zero Trust architecture takes a different take on security and revolves around a more strict concept of “never trust, always verify.”
 Typically anything or anyone that would be inherently trusted in other security methods, like internal servers and employees’ devices, aren’t trusted.
-This can reduce your risk against external threats, since even if they appear to be internal, they won’t be trusted.
+This can reduce your risk against external threats since even if they appear to be internal, they won’t be trusted.

 Why Is Zero Trust Architecture Important for IoT?

-If you use IoT devices, this will be one area where Zero Trust can be a necessary security measure to aid in protecting your infrastructure.
-IoT devices will typically require an internet connection and rely on the concept of trust but verify.
-More IoT devices means more potential attack vectors, and are becoming more of a target in larger hacks.
+If you use the Internet of Things and IoT devices, this will be one area where Zero Trust can be a necessary security measure to aid in protecting your infrastructure.
+IoT devices will typically require an internet connection and rely on the concept of trust but verification.
+More IoT devices mean more potential attack vectors and are becoming more of a target in larger hacks.
 When a cyber-security attack takes place, the point at which the attackers have entered the victim’s network is not usually where their target files or information are located.
 This is the reason why preventing lateral movement and access across the network is so important, it can stop an attacker from being able to reach their target.
-If you trust IoT devices on premises, an attacker could use them to target other devices from the inside.
+If you trust IoT devices on-premises, an attacker could use them to target other devices from the inside.

 Implementing Zero Trust Architecture